 If you’ve been injured while working offshore or on a dock, don’t wait!
 Call Breaux Law Firm for a free consultation; we’ll fight hard to get you the medical attention and the compensation that you deserve.

-By hiring a trusted law firm to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
-Let us do the paperwork, deal with the insurance companies, and get you the compensation you deserve.
+By hiring a New Orleans maritime lawyer from a trusted law firm to represent you and your case, you can put your mind at ease; this will allow you to focus on recovering from your injuries.
+Let us do the paperwork, deal with the involved parties & insurance companies and get you the compensation you deserve.

 By hiring Breaux Law Firm to represent you for your maritime accident, you can expect a clear legal explanation of your case and an honest assessment of the case’s merits.
 Our New Orleans maritime accident lawyer can help you get through this difficult time and ensure you’re taken care of emotionally, physically, and financially.